Lithuanian Soviet Socialist Republic: Dissident movement

 Even after the guerrilla resistance had been quelled, Soviet authorities failed to suppress the movement for Lithuania's independence.
 Underground dissident groups had been active from the 1950s, publishing periodicals and Catholic literature.
 They fostered national culture, celebrated historical events, instigated patriotism and encouraged hopes for independence.
 In the 1970s, dissidents established the Lithuanian Liberty League under Antanas Terleckas.
 Founded in Vilnius in the wake of an international conference in Helsinki, Finland, which recognised the borders established after the Second World War, the Lithuanian Helsinki Group demanded that Lithuania's occupation be recognised as illegal and the Molotov–Ribbentrop Pact be condemned.
 The dissidents ensured that the world would receive information about the situation in the LSSR and human rights violations, which caused Moscow to soften the regime.
 In 1972, young Romas Kalanta immolated himself in Kaunas in a public display of protest against the regime.
 This was followed by public unrest, demonstrating that a large portion of the population were against the regime.

 The Catholic Church took an active part in opposing the Soviets.
-The clergy published chronicles of the Catholic Church of Lithuania that were secretly distributed in Lithuania and abroad.
-The faithful would gather in small groups to teach children religion, celebrate religious holidays, and use national and religious symbols.
+The clergy published chronicles of the Catholic Church of Lithuania, secretly distributed in Lithuania and abroad.
+The faithful would gather in small groups to teach their children religion, celebrate religious holidays, and use national and religious symbols.
 The most active repressed figures of the movement were Vincentas Sladkevičius, Sigitas Tamkevičius, and Nijolė Sadūnaitė.